kodadot/developers/developers/core-concepts/indexer/kodadot-indexers.md

 Our premium partner providing us current SubSquid for bleeding cutting edge magic!

-List of Indexers we are using powering KodaDot
+List of Indexers we are using to power KodaDot:
 ---
 - [Statemine](https://github.com/kodadot/stick)
 - [RMRKv1+RMRKv2](https://github.com/kodadot/rubick)